 Just like houses, commercial establishments in a country like India, too, exist in small spaces.
 There are limitations in terms of the area required for the installation of solar panels.
 Many commercial establishments operate from rented areas and the business owners are not free to make such installations.

-Business owners expect a fast return on investment, with an average payback period of less than 5 years.
+Business owners expect a fast return on investment, with an average payback period of fewer than 5 years.
 Thus, while they buy good quality solar panels, they tend to spend less on other components like the inverters, BoS, etc. If these components malfunction, the whole system is affected, hence, negatively impacting the return on investment.

 Business owners tend to focus only on the actual panels and ignore the other important component - the mounting structure.
 A poor quality mounting structure might fail to support the solar panels, wasting all the money that you had spent on installing the solar system.